IanLewis42/GravStorm/readme.txt

 My wireless keyboard / trackpad (Perixx Periboard-716) seems to be detected as a USB joystick, but doesn't then work as one!
 This makes it difficult to detect how many 'real' joysticks are plugged in.
 So if you have a USB joystick, try both USB Joy 1 and USB Joy 2 in the menu.
-There is also support for an old-fashioned microswitch joystick connected to the Pi's GPIO header.
+There is also support in the Raspberry Pi version for an old-fashioned microswitch joystick connected to the Pi's GPIO header.
 To enable this, use the command line:

 sudo ./gravstorm -g